-The faculty at Texas A&M University involved with the rehabilitation design course (Drs.
-William Hyman and Gerald Miller) have worked in collaboration with the local school districts, community rehabilitation centers, residential units of the Texas Department of Mental Health and Mental Retardation (MHMR), community outreach programs of Texas MHMR, and individual clients of the Texas Rehabilitation Commission and Texas Commission for the Blind.
+The faculty at Texas A&M University involved with the rehabilitation design course have worked in collaboration with the local school districts, community rehabilitation centers, residential units of the Texas Department of Mental Health and Mental Retardation (MHMR), community outreach programs of Texas MHMR, and individual clients of the Texas Rehabilitation Commission and Texas Commission for the Blind.

 Appropriate design projects are identified in group meetings between the staff of the collaborating agency, the faculty, and the participating undergraduate students enrolled in the design class.
-In addition, one student is employed in the design laboratory during the summer to provide logistical support, as well as pursue their own project.
+In addition, one student is employed in the design laboratory during the summer to provide logistical support, as well as pursue his or her own project.
 Each student is required to participate in the project definition session, which adds to the overall design experience.
 The meetings take place at the beginning of each semester, and periodically thereafter as projects are completed and new ones identified.

-Faculty feel that the needs expressed by the collaborating agencies often result in projects of varying complexity, and corresponding time to completion.
+Faculty feel the needs expressed by the collaborating agencies often result in projects of varying complexity and corresponding time to completion.
 To meet the broad spectrum of needs, simpler projects are accommodated by requiring their rapid completion, at which point the students move on to another project.
 More difficult projects involve one or more semesters, or even a year's effort; these projects are the ones that typically require more substantial quantitative and related engineering analysis.
 Projects are carried out by individual students or a team of two.

-Following the project definition, the students proceed through the formal design process of brain storming, clarification of specifications, preliminary design, review with the collaborating agency, design execution and safety analysis, documentation, prerelease design review, and delivery and implementation in the field.
+Following the project definition, the students proceed through the formal design process of brainstorming, clarification of specifications, preliminary design, review with the collaborating agency, design execution and safety analysis, documentation, prerelease design review, and delivery and implementation in the field.
 The execution phase of the design includes identifying and purchasing necessary components and materials, arranging for any fabrication services that may be necessary, and obtaining photography for their project reports.
-Throughout each phase of the project, the work is supervised by the faculty, as well as the teaching assistants assigned to the rehabilitation engineering laboratory.
+Throughout each phase of the project, the faculty supervises the work, as well as the teaching assistants assigned to the rehabilitation engineering laboratory.
 These teaching assistants are paid with university funds.
 The students also have continued access to the agency staffs for clarification or revision of project definitions, and review of preliminary designs.
 The latter is an important aspect of meeting real needs with useful devices.
 In addition to individual and team progress, the rehabilitation engineering group meets as a group to discuss design ideas and project progress, and to plan further visits to the agencies.

 One challenging aspect of having students responsible for projects that are eagerly anticipated by the intended recipient is the sometimes variable quality of student work, and the inappropriateness of sending inadequate projects into the field.
-This potential problem is resolved at Texas A&M University in their program by continuous project review, and the requirement that the project be revised and reworked until it meets approval by the faculty.
+This potential problem is resolved at Texas A&M University by continuous project review, and the requirement that the project be revised and reworked until it meets approval by the faculty.

-At the end of each academic year, an evaluation is conducted by the faculty with the personnel from each collaborating agency, to assess which types of projects met with the greatest success in achieving useful, delivered devices.
+At the end of each academic year, the faculty and the personnel from each collaborating agency assess which types of projects met with the greatest success in achieving useful delivered devices.
 This review has provided an ongoing guidance in the selection of future projects.
-The faculty also maintain continuous contact with agency personnel with respect to ongoing projects, and past projects that require repair or modification.
-In some instances, repairs are assigned as short term projects to currently participating students.
+The faculty also maintains continuous contact with agency personnel with respect to ongoing projects, and past projects, that requires repair or modification.
+In some instances, repairs are assigned as short-term projects to currently participating students.
 This provides an excellent lesson in the importance of adequate documentation.